ryanwith/melchi/readme.md

    python main.py generate_permissions
    ```

-3. This will generate a file named `permissions.sql` in the `output` directory.
+3. This will generate a file named `source_setup.sql` in the `output` directory.
 Review this file to ensure it meets your security requirements.

 4. Execute the SQL statements in the generated file in your Snowflake account to set up the permissions.